 General Motors 8%

-Tesla remains a leader in the electric vehicle market, but competitors like BYD and Ford are gaining ground, particularly in regions like Europe and Asia.
+Tesla remains a leader in the EV market, but competitors like BYD and Ford are gaining ground, particularly in China and North America.
 The competitive landscape is evolving rapidly, and Tesla must continue to innovate to maintain its market position.

 Competitive Advantages